NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Apprentice Sea Witch.md

 You're familiar with the basic spells that most educated merfolk know.
-Once per day, you can cast either [[Create Water|Create Water]] or [[Hydraulic Push|Hydraulic Push]] as a 1st-rank primal innate spell.
+Once per day, you can cast either [[Spells/Create Water|Create Water]] or [[Spells/Hydraulic Push|Hydraulic Push]] as a 1st-rank primal innate spell.
 Each time you cast _create water_, you choose if you create fresh water or salt water.

 *Source: Pathfinder Howl of the Wild*
 *ORC*